About Camilla Sage

 More often their nervous systems have been living in pressure for so long that eating patterns have become part of that physiological state.

-When a body adapts to chronic activation through perfectionism, responsibility, shame, or subtle self-surveillance, it does not settle simply because a better food plan appears.
-It settles when the system experiences enough safety to stop holding and bracing.
+When a body adapts to chronic activation through perfectionism, being “the good girl”, responsibility, shame, or self-surveillance, it does not settle simply because a better food plan appears.

 The patterns that develop around food often make sense when the internal state of the body is understood.

-This work therefore goes beyond mindset or nutritional strategy alone.
-It involves nervous system regulation and somatically anchored state work, where shifts in internal state allow behavior to change in a way that feels more integrated and less forced.
+It involves nervous system regulation and somatically anchored work, where shifts in internal state and activation allow behavior to change in a way that feels more integrated, flowing and less forced.

 "I don’t teach women how to control themselves.